Nitesh2-0/React-E-Commerce/README.md

 ## React-Ecommerce-Frontend
-this is a ui only of the Ecommerce-Application
+this is a ui only of the Ecommerce-Application.
+Responsive

 ## Tech Stack
 - Axios